aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 ### USB remotization

 DCV supports [USB remotization](https://docs.aws.amazon.com/dcv/latest/adminguide/manage-usb-remote.html), allowing use of specialized USB devices, such as 3D pointing devices and two-factor authentication USB dongles, on Windows and Linux OSs.
 To use feature on a supported Linux server OS, run the command `sudo dcvusbdriverinstaller` and restart EC2 instance.
 Feature is for [installable Windows clients](https://docs.aws.amazon.com/dcv/latest/userguide/using-usb.html) only.

+### Valid TLS certificate

+Amazon DCV automatically generates a self-signed certificate.
+For most Linux OSs, the cloudformation template will attempt to use [Certbot](https://certbot.eff.org/) to request and [install](https://docs.aws.amazon.com/dcv/latest/adminguide/manage-cert.html) valid [IPv4 address certificate](https://letsencrypt.org/2026/01/15/6day-and-ip-general-availability).
+This feature is only available if `displayPublicIP` is `Yes` and `allowWebServerPorts` allows HTTP.
+IP address certificates are valid for 160 hours, just over six days, and Certbot will attempt to renew them before expiry.
+To ensure proper operation, use `assignStaticIP`to associate a static IPv4 address.

+Besides IPv4, Let's Encrypt also supports IPv6 address certificate.
+Refer to [Certbot](https://eff-certbot.readthedocs.io/en/stable/) and [DCV](https://docs.aws.amazon.com/dcv/latest/adminguide/manage-cert.html) for more details.

 ### Secure centralized access